-How Does a Home Equity Loan Differ From a Second Mortgage?
+How Does a Home Equity Line of Credit Differ From a Second Mortgage?

 A home equity line of credit (HELOC) is a revolving line of credit.
 The bank opens the credit line and the equity in your home guarantees the loan.
 A revolving line of credit means that you can borrow up to a certain amount and make monthly payments.
 The payments are determined by how much you currently owe on the loan.

 Once you have paid off the loan, you can borrow it again without applying for another loan, similar to a credit card.
-It is important to keep in mind that if you miss payments on your home equity loan, you can put your home at risk.
-This is why you should avoid using it to pay off your credit cards or other debt.
+However, if the value of your home drops significantly, your lender may freeze your line of credit.
+And it is important to keep in mind that if you miss payments on your home equity loan, you can put your home at risk.

 Which Option Is Better for Me?